-I am a Counsellor, Hakomi Practitioner, Coach and Teacher.
-I have a background in Science and 20 years’ experience in education, both as a Teacher and Coach.
-I have worked for over 10 years developing one-to-one methods of supporting people to help them manage their personal and professional growth through reflective practice.
+I am a counsellor, Hakomi practitioner and trainer, coach and TRE provider.
+I have a background in science and 20 years’ experience in education, both as a teacher and coach.
+I worked for over 10 years developing one-to-one methods of supporting people to help them manage their personal and professional growth through reflective practice.

-Alongside my experience working in education, I have 8 years’ experience as a volunteer listener with Samaritans, and this where I first became interested in supporting others in an emotionally supportive way.
+Alongside my experience working in education, I have 8 years’ experience as a volunteer listener with Samaritans, and this was where I first became interested in supporting others emotionally.
 During my time at Samaritans I was also a leader and a trainer.
 Hakomi was my first love in terms of therapy, it is the approach that brought me home to myself.
-I have 8 years experiential training with a variety of therapy practitioners in the Hakomi Method of mindfulness-based, body-centred, assisted self-study.
+I have 14 years' experiential training with a variety of therapy practitioners in the Hakomi Method of mindfulness-based, body-centred, assisted self-study.

 Counselling